-Atlantis University counts with ample and accessible computer labs with internet access for students use.
+Atlantis University has ample and accessible computer labs with internet access for students to use both on campus and online (virtual labs are available).
 The University also provides technical assistance, services and training through its online platform.
 Students enrolled in a Distance Education program, are required to have an Internet Service Provider (ISP) - a high-speed (ISP) is recommended, a Java capable browser, and Adobe Acrobat Reader.
 Online Students at Atlantis University receive an institutional email account (@atlantisuniversity.edu) for all academic matters and personal use.
 The following are also required: